 Example:

-9. Contrarian Strategy: Think Differently
+Contrarian Strategy: How to Think Anew

 Key Steps: